mom-ocean/MOM6/docs/code_organization.rst

   needed for running doxygen and sphinx.
 Most documentation in this folder is in the form of reStructuredText (.rst) files.

+`.testing/`
+  A directory for running tests on MOM6.
+These are some of the smaller/simpler examples that MOM6 can run out of the box, without large netCDF files.

 The directory tree is::

   MOM6